Stoning: Somalia

 In October 2008, a 13-year-old girl, Aisha Ibrahim Duhulow, reported being gang-raped by three armed men to the local al-Shabaab militia-dominated police force in Kismayo, a city that was controlled Islamist insurgents.
 The insurgents claimed that Aisha had committed adultery by seducing the men, and went on to allege that she was 23 years of age (a claim disproven by both Aisha's father and aunt) and that she had expressly stated she wanted sharia law to be applied in her sentencing, thus theoretically justifying the capital punishment of stoning.
 However, numerous witnesses have reported that in actuality Aisha had been visibly confused, crying, begging for mercy, and was physically forced into the hole in which she was buried up to her neck and stoned.

 In September 2014, al-Shabaab militants stoned a woman to death, after she was declared guilty of adultery by an informal court.

 United Arab Emirates

 Since 2020, stoning is no longer a legal form of punishment following an amendment to the Federal Penal Code.
-Before 2020, stoning was the default method of execution for adultery, and several people were sentenced to death by stoning.
+Before 2020, stoning was the default method of execution for adultery, and several people were sentenced to death by stoning, though none of the sentences were carried out.